ehsansumra/surveyProject/README.md

 You will need [Node.js](https://nodejs.org/en/) installed.
 Run **npm install** from /surveyProjects and again from /surveyProjects/client

-You will need MySQL installed and edit the credentials in [orm/database.js](orm/database.js)
+You will need MySQL installed and edit the credentials in [orm/database.js](orm/database.js) to connect to an empty database.

 Check the [Sequelize docs](https://sequelize.org/docs/v6/getting-started/#connecting-to-a-database) for database connection.